tbiocanin/matlab/README.md

 # matlab
- code for the subject 'programming in automation engineering'
+ Code that was done in matlab from the subject - Programming in automation engineering.